codeinuit/FanPI/README.md

 # FanPI
 ######A little program to cool automatically your Raspberry Pi with the temperature of your CPU.
-Works with Python.
+Warranty 100% Python.

 <img src="http://porostase.fr/upload/IMG_20150110_1828256.jpg">